Joshua27/BSynthesis/README.md

 We used a maximum timeout of 10 minutes.
 There is no standardized set of benchmarks for synthesizing classical B programs.
 To that effect, some of the programs are constructed, while others refer to real life applications like a scheduler managing the states of several processes.

+Because we do not use a custom domain-specific language, but the full B language, the current tool may not perform well on larger models, especially when using the default library configuration.

 | Program              | Exact Library | Timeout      | Default Library | Timeout | Examples |
 |----------------------|---------------|---------|-----------------|---------|----------|